-Project Description: \$1,100,000.
-The proposed project costs noted above will cover the complete replacement and rehabilitation of every wholesale sewer revenue meter connection with the Town of Sennett, Owasco, Fleming, and Aurelius.
-The cost of installation of new meters is shared 50/50 between the City and the Town for which the meter serves.
-Once the project is completed, the individual Town which the meter serves will be billed by the City at 50% of the entire construction and construction inspection fee.
+Project Description: \$700,000.
+The City is nearly complete with the replacement and rehabilitation of every wholesale sewer revenue meter connection with the Towns of Sennett, Owasco, Fleming, and Aurelius.
+The cost of installation of new meters is shared 50/50 between the City and the Town

 Scope of work varies greatly depending on each individual interconnection/metering point.
 In some cases, entire new manholes will be installed with partial flumes and flow monitoring devices.
 In other areas only the flow monitoring technology will be replaced.
 Once the project is complete, every wholesale sewer metering point will be outfit with technology that interfaces with the City's Sensus Remote Meter Monitoring Technology.
 This will allow the City and Wholesale Sewer Customer to actively monitor each metering point and receive notifications if high usage is observed.
 This technology will provide real-time meter monitoring and allow the Towns and City to deploy proactive management and maintenance for each metering point around the City.

-16) System Wide GIS Mapping Phase 2 Project Funding: Local 100% departments of Municipal Utilities and Engineering are using hand-drawn maps some of which over 100 years old to locate city water infrastructure.
+12) System Wide GIS Mapping Phase 2 Project Funding: Local 100%

+Project Description: \$100,000.
+In order to continue improving services and providing reliable sewer operations for the City, it is necessary to geospatially map the City's sewer lines and facilities.
+The departments of Municipal Utilities and Engineering are using hand-drawn maps some of which over 100 years old to locate city water infrastructure.
 A digitally mapped infrastructure system will help optimize sewer and storm water collection and integrate this information with system sensors, work crews and store the information for easy access by multiple city departments.